aelin-reed/vagrant-stack/README.md

 # Vagrant Stack

-An all-purpose vagrant stack configuration.
+An all-purpose vagrant stack configuration which aims to minimalize the required configuration when creating a new vagrant project.

 ## Features

 - Laravel/WordPress Ready

-## Server Stack
+- LAMP Stack
+  - Ubuntu Linux
   - Apache2
+    - mod_rewrite
-- MySQL Server
+  - MySQL 5
   - PHP 5.5
     - php-mcrypt
     - php-memcache

-## Utilities
+- Utilities
   - Base
     - Git
     - cURL
   - Composer
   - NodeJS/NPM
     - Bower
     - Grunt
     - Gulp
     - Yeoman

+## Structure

+`./vagrant`
+The contents of this folder will be synchronized to the VM (`/vagrant/`)

+`./vagrant/public`
+The Apache document root.

 ## Usage

+1. Execute `vagrant up` to install the stack
-Place your application in `vagrant/public` and execute `vagrant up`.
-Your application will be available at http://localhost:8080/ by default.
+2. Place your application in `./vagrant/public/` (or in `./vagrant/` if you're using Laravel).
+3. Your application is now available at http://localhost:8080/ by default.

-Note: Default MySQL username/password is "root".
+**Note**: Default MySQL username/password is `root`.